-Our vision is that every Practice Nurse in Ireland will have equal access to appropriate quality education and the specialist role of the Practice Nurse in General Practice will be recognised, acknowledged, and valued.
+Our vision is that every General Practice Nurse in Ireland will have equal access to appropriate quality education and the specialist role of the General Practice Nurse in General Practice will be recognised, acknowledged, and valued.

-Role of the Practice Nurse
+Role of the General Practice Nurse

 Benefits of Membership

-Invitation to each monthly educational meeting of your local branch, which will include a speaker who has been carefully chosen by the branch committee to talk about a subject that is relevant to Practice Nursing in your area and update you on the latest guidelines / best practice.
+Invitation to each monthly educational meeting of your local branch, which will include a speaker who has been carefully chosen by the branch committee to talk about a subject that is relevant to General Practice Nursing in your area and update you on the latest guidelines / best practice.

 Reduced Delegate Fee for the annual IPNA Educational Conference/AGM.
-All aspects of the conference, i.e. theme, speakers, clinical workshops, poster display area, research presentations, awards and exhibitors, are specifically relevant to Practice Nurses.
+All aspects of the conference, i.e. theme, speakers, clinical workshops, poster display area, research presentations, awards and exhibitors, are specifically relevant to General Practice Nurses.

-Free delivery of “Nursing in General Practice”, the official Journal of the Irish General Practice Nurses Association.
+Free delivery of “Nursing in General Practice”, the official Journal of the Irish General Practice Nurses Educational Association.

-History of IPNA
+History of IGPNEA

 - 1989 Circular 5/89 from Department of Health announces new subsidy available to GPs to assist with the cost of employing a Practice Nurse.